davidmshore/InvestingEssentials/docs/resources/main.md

 - [Bogleheads.org -> Wiki -> Suggested Reading](https://www.bogleheads.org/wiki/Suggested_reading)
 - [Reading financial books is a waste of time.](https://www.reddit.com/r/financialindependence/comments/y9eyu1/reading_financial_books_is_a_waste_of_time/) (r/financialindependence)
 ### Digital and Audiobooks
 - The local library usually has some of the recommendations listed in the links above including digital versions.
 Audiobooks are great if you spend time commuting or just don't have much time to read.
 Most county libraries provide free access to third party digital libraries for simply being a member.
 These services can be found on a library's website.
 Digital libraries still rely on the availability of books for *checkout*, and usually give the user a certain number of checkouts per month before being automatically returned unless renewed by the user.
-Many of the books are also available on audio.
+Many of the titles are also available as audiobooks.
 - Archive.org is another great place to look for free books.
-Titles can be read online and are often available for download in various formats.
+If books can be found they might be available for download in various formats.
 For example, the first edition of [The Bogleheads' Guide to Investing](https://archive.org/details/null-1_202312/mode/2up) PDF can be read online or [downloaded](https://archive.org/details/null-1_202312/mode/2up?q=bogleheads%5C%27) in common reading formats.
 Downloading is recommended, since the future availability of uploaded content is unknown.
-- Sometimes converting to other formats may be desired so the media can be opened with a particular app, and [Calibre](https://calibre-ebook.com/) is a powerful desktop application that can convert to just about any format.
+- Sometimes converting to other formats may be desired so the media can be opened with a particular app.
+[Calibre](https://calibre-ebook.com/) is a powerful desktop application that can convert to just about any format.
 ### From The Bogleheads' Guide to Investing
 #### Summarized Portfolio Characteristics and Investing Tips
 Criteria may or may not apply to an investor's strategy and may apply at different periods throughout the life of an investor: